-Build a good rapport with your followers
+Build a good rapport with your followers.

 "Many businesses approach social media as a one-way street and inundate their potential consumers with transactional messaging in efforts to drive sales," said Ben Hordell, founding partner at the DXagency digital marketing and advertising firm.
 "To remedy this, companies must think [about the] customer first ... to determine what the consumers would want out of their relationship on social, and work from there."

-Prioritize one-on-one customer communications
+Prioritize one-on-one customer communications.

-Know and own your brand voice
+Know and own your brand voice.

 Social media experts often talk about defining your brand's voice.
 This means finding a tone and personality that suit your brand, its mission and its values, and making sure all of your social media posts embody it.

-"A common mistake I see is when a business tries to go beyond their natural brand voice and try to be funny or edgy [about] current events," said Justin Garrity, former president of social engagement platform Postano and current associate vice president of Sprinklr.
+"A common mistake I see is when a business tries to go beyond their natural brand voice and try to be funny or edgy [about] current events," said Justin Garrity, former president of social engagement platform Postano and current vice president of display and commerce at Sprinklr.
 "Oftentimes, it totally falls flat and does not align with a business's overall brand.
 The best brands on social media have a voice that is authentic to who they are and who their fans perceive them to be."

 "[Don't use] slang language in marketing messages, especially when it doesn't fit the audience," Wijesinghe said.
 "Businesses should speak the same language as their audience."

-Focus on a few channels to curate a special community
+Focus on a few channels to curate a special community.

 "Being on social is about building a community," Caravella said.
 "Rather than unattended profiles and scattered responses, customers will appreciate the dedicated efforts, communication will persist, and your organic following will grow."

-Additional reporting by Nicole Fallon.
+Additional reporting by Nicole Fallon and Danielle Corcione.
 Some source interviews were conducted for a previous version of this article.